M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### :coffee: <span style="color: aqua">Discuss Abstract Classes:</span>
 Abstract classes aim to implement the same or different behavior among multiple related objects.
 They provide just a method signature which allows you to implement a framework / template method design pattern.
 They can contain both abstract and concrete methods but the abstract methods must be implemented elsewhere.
 Concrete methods are distinguished by having a full name & method body.
 They cannot be instantiated.
 Can have final methods which will force the subclass to not change the method body.

+***Abstract Class***: a class which is declared with the “abstract” keyword.
+Cannot be instantiated thus you cannot create an object with it.
+It’s a collection of subclass methods and can have multiple concrete methods but includes at least 1 abstract method.
+When you require a base class or when several implementations of the same type share a common behavior.

 ### :coffee: <span style="color: aqua">Discuss Interfaces:</span>
-Interfaces are totally incomplete.
-They do not have any properties.
+Interfaces are totally incomplete, they do not have any properties, only method signatures.
+They merely act as a contract with the compiler which states that these specific methods must be implemented by whatever class implements the interface.
 They must show that the inheriting children are capable of doing something.
 You cannot instantiate abstract classes or interfaces.
-By default, all methods are abstract.
-Methods themselves are the only things composing an interface, it merely acts as a contract with the compiler which states that these specific methods must be implemented by whatever class implements the interface.
-They cannot be static or involve any implementation.
+In Java 8, functional interfaces allowed for static methods.

+***Interface***: Is like a blueprint to implement a class.
+Maintains a collection of abstract methods but contains no concrete methods.
+But it offers full abstraction (something an abstract class can’t do).
+A declaration of the methods of a class but not the implementation.
+The operations an object can perform is defined and are used by the classes which implement that interface.
+Best used when various implementations share only method signature.
+When your classes need additional behavior or dependency injection.
 ### :coffee: <span style="color: aqua">Can you achieve multiple inheritance in Java:</span>
 No, You can only extend from a single class.
 BUT - you can achieve multiple inheritance through the use of interfaces.
 (I.e. extending an abstract class, and implementing multiple interfaces).

 ### :coffee: <span style="color: aqua">Using an abstract class vs. an interface</span>
-Use abstract classes when:
+- Use abstract classes when:
   - You need both static / non-static methods
   - You need both abstract & non-abstract methods
   - You don't want all of your fields to be final

-Use interfaces when:
+- Use interfaces when:
   - All methods are abstract
   - You need future devs to follow a pattern in development
   - You need to use more than one interface (A class can implement multiple interfaces <- an advantage over an abstract class)

-***Abstract Class***: a class which is declared with the “abstract” keyword.
-Cannot be instantiated thus you cannot create an object with it.
-It’s a collection of subclass methods and can have multiple concrete methods but includes at least 1 abstract method.
-When you require a base class or when several implementations of the same type share a common behavior.

-***Interface***: Is like a blueprint to implement a class.
-Maintains a collection of abstract methods but contains no concrete methods.
-But it offers full abstraction (something an abstract class can’t do).
-A declaration of the methods of a class but not the implementation.
-The operations an object can perform is defined and are used by the classes which implement that interface.
-Best used when various implementations share only method signature.
-When your classes need additional behavior or dependency injection.

-Availability of methods: Only abstract methods are available in interfaces, whereas non-abstract methods can be present along with abstract methods in abstract classes.
+- ```Availability of methods```: Only abstract methods are available in interfaces, whereas non-abstract methods can be present along with abstract methods in abstract classes.
-Variable types: Static and final variables can only be declared in the case of interfaces, whereas abstract classes can also have non-static and non-final variables.
+- ```Variable types```: Static and final variables can only be declared in the case of interfaces, whereas abstract classes can also have non-static and non-final variables.
-Inheritance: Multiple inheritances are facilitated by interfaces, whereas abstract classes do not promote multiple inheritances.
+- ```Inheritance:``` Multiple inheritances are facilitated by interfaces, whereas abstract classes do not promote multiple inheritances.
-Data member accessibility: By default, the class data members of interfaces are of the public- type.
+- ```Data member accessibility```: By default, the class data members of interfaces are of the public- type.
 Conversely, the class members for an abstract class can be protected or private also.
-Implementation: With the help of an abstract class, the implementation of an interface is easily possible.
+- ```Implementation```: With the help of an abstract class, the implementation of an interface is easily possible.
 However, the converse is not true;

 ### :coffee: <span style="color: aqua">Prove: Everything in Java is an object.</span> :question: